mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 ## Building with gcov

-Doing a coverage-aware build is usually pretty straightforward, as it's a matter of adding the `--coverage` compile and link option to your build process (i.e. to `$CFLAGS` and `$LDFLAGS`) - `--coverage` expands to `-fprofile-arcs -ftest-coverage` when compiling and to `-lgcov` when linking the code.
+Doing a coverage-aware build is usually pretty straightforward, as it is a matter of adding the `--coverage` compile and link option to your build process (i.e. to `$CFLAGS` and `$LDFLAGS`) - `--coverage` expands to `-fprofile-arcs -ftest-coverage` when compiling and to `-lgcov` when linking the code.
 Also, even though `gcov` was originally a GCC-only thing, clang nowadays ships a GCC-compatible implementation as well, so you're not limited to GCC.

-If you use one of the available build systems enabling coverage might be as simple as flipping a switch - for example with [meson](https://mesonbuild.com/) all you need to do is to add `-Db_coverage=true` to the `meson setup` call and meson handles everything behind the scenes automagically.
+If you use one of the available build systems, enabling coverage might be as simple as flipping a switch - for example with [meson](https://mesonbuild.com/) all you need to do is to add `-Db_coverage=true` to the `meson setup` call and meson handles everything behind the scenes automagically.